MrRobotical/shopify-theme-sandbox/README.md

 ### Dynamic vendor link

-Vendor name appears over the product title and dynamically creates a link to the vendor collection.
+Vendor logo with link appears over the product title if image is present.
+Otherwise the vendor name is dynamically displayed.

 - File: main.product.liquid